philipturner/differentiation/README.md

 ## Running Package Tests

-To determine whether a release toolchain has certain bug fixes integrated into recent development toolchain, this package includes most AutoDiff compiler crasher tests.
+To determine whether a release toolchain has certain bug fixes integrated into the main branch of Swift, this package includes most AutoDiff compiler crasher tests.
 These produce errors and warnings in Xcode, which are intentional.
 The tests are considered successful if they do not crash the compiler.

 ## How to Update